How To Leave A Toxic Relationship: Recognizing The Signs

 Remain firm in your decisions

 If you are the partner initiating the breakup, your partner might try to make attempts to "get you back."
-If you know getting back together with your ex-partner is not a healthy choice, you might set a firm boundary with yourself and remain firm in your decision.
+If you know getting back together with your ex-partner is not a healthy choice, you might set a firm boundary with yourself and stick to your decision.

 In your final message or statement to the other person, you may say, "Please do not contact me," to clarify your boundaries.
 If they reach out repetitively after you ask them not to, despite a lack of response on your end, it may be considered harassment.

-You may choose to have someone you trust available when you cut off contact or break up.
+Maintaing clarity and peace of mind can be supportive after you’ve ended a relationship.
+This can prevent you from doubting your decision.
+Spending times with family members, friends, and loved ones can be beneficial.
 In the following weeks, days, or months, you can continue to turn to your support system for guidance.
 You may also find support groups for people who have left unhealthy relationships.
 Talking to others who have experienced your situation could validate your emotions and help you learn unique coping methods.

 If you were in an abusive relationship or are concerned for your safety, put your well-being first by contacting a hotline for support.
-In addition, let your support system know what they can do to support you as you take steps to leave your partner.
+In addition, let your support system know how they can support you as you take steps to leave your partner.

 Getty/Vadym Pastukh

 Leaving an unhealthy relationship can be challenging.
-You might experience grief related to losing the relationship, difficulty trusting others, or lowered self-esteem, among other challenges.
+You might experience grief related to losing the relationship, difficulty trusting others, or lowered self-esteem.
 In these cases, a therapist or counselor may help you leave your partner, cope with the breakup, or talk about the factors leading up to your decision.
 If you're struggling with your breakup or feel unsafe in public, you can also try online therapy.

 Online therapy through a platform like BetterHelp can offer unique benefits to someone looking for on-the-go support.
 For example, many online platforms offer extra features like webinars, journaling prompts, or worksheets.
 Others might allow you to choose between phone, video, or chat sessions with your therapist, giving you control over how you speak to your therapist.
 For those looking for frequent support after a breakup, some platforms offer 24/7 messaging with your therapist.